Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Asymptotic comparison of random walks

 \section{Asymptotic comparison of random walks}

 In order to apply \Cref{vss} to $\measc{G}$, we thus still need to determine the relevant test spectrum.
-Throughout this section, $G$ is again a preordered topological abelian group with positive cone $G_+$ and order unit $u \in G_+$ in the sense of \Cref{nicely_ordered}.
+Throughout, $G$ will still be a preordered topological abelian group with positive cone $G_+$ and order unit $u \in G_+$ in the sense of \Cref{nicely_ordered}.
 We write